-2018: Made his NFL debut starting on the defensive line in Week 1 and tallied three stops (two solo).
-College: Appeared in 56 games over his four years at Sam Houston State, starting in 54 of them and made 284 tackles (160 solo), 42 sacks, 86.5 tackles for loss, nine forced fumbles, one fumble recovery, one INT and registered 14 blocked kicks...Was a four-time All-American in addition to being one of two Bearkats ever to be named first-team All-Southland Conference in each of his four seasons.
+2018: Made his NFL debut starting on the defensive line in Week 1...Has tallied five tackles (four solo) and one pass defensed since.

+College: Appeared in 56 games over his four years at Sam Houston State, starting in 54 of them and made 284 tackles (160 solo), 42 sacks, 86.5 tackles for loss, nine forced fumbles, one fumble recovery, one INT and registered 14 blocked kicks...Was a four-time All-American in addition to being one of two Bearkats ever to be named first-team

+All-Southland Conference in each of his four seasons.